School of Nursing

 102 Robinson Hall

 Lolita Hampton-Frisby, Administrative Coordinator, firstname.lastname@example.org

-The School of Nursing offers a Bachelor of Science and an Accelerated Bachelor of Science (ABSN) in nursing programs designed to prepare students to become professional nurses by providing them with the knowledge, skills, and professional values needed for successful practice in a variety of healthcare settings.
+The School of Nursing offers a traditional Bachelor of Science and both an Accelerated Bachelor of Science (ABSN) and a Direct Entry (BSN) to Master's (MSN), for second degree students, in nursing designed to prepare students to become professional nurses by providing them with the knowledge, skills, and professional values needed for successful practice in a variety of healthcare settings.
 The school aims to provide all students—including those with diverse backgrounds and changing career goals—with a broad-based education that will foster ongoing personal and professional growth.